Mont-Saint-Hilaire: History

 Jean-Baptiste Hertel de Rouville was granted the seignory of the region in 1694.
 By 1745 a mountain village had been formed with the first chapel being built in 1798 near the Richelieu River.
 Nearly twenty years later, in 1822, a ferry operating between Beloeil and Mont-Saint-Hilaire came into service.
 A bridge, enabling Beloeil and St. Hilaire to be connected by rail, was built in 1848 by the St. Lawrence and Atlantic Railway.

-The Campbell family, owners of the mountain after that of Rouville, sold the mountain to a British officer, Brigadier-General Andrew Gault, in whose ownership it remained for 45 years.
+The Campbell family, which owned the mountain after the Rouvilles, sold the mountain to an English officer, Brigadier-General Andrew Gault, who owned it for 45 years.
 Gault then bequeathed the mountain to McGill University before his death in 1958.